clescot/kafka-connect-http/docs/connectors_settings.md

 - `http.request.mapper.myid1.mode:'DIRECT'`
 - `http.request.mapper.myid1.matcher:'sinkRecord.topic()=='myTopic''`

+### http request groupers
+permit to regroup some http requests, into one http request with a body containing the grouped content. there is no default http request grouper.
+- `id`
+  You need initially, to define some httpRequestGrouper ids with this setting :
+  `"request.grouper.ids":"id1,id2,id3"`
+- HttpRequest Predicate built with one or more settings:
+  - `predicate.url.regex`
+  - `predicate.method.regex`
+  - `predicate.bodytype.regex`
+  - `predicate.header.key.regex`
+  - `predicate.header.value.regex`
+- `separator` : define the string to insert between body parts from requests
+- `start` : define the string to insert at the start of the body
+- `end` : define the string to insert at the end of the body
+- `message.limit` : define the maximum of initial messages grouped into one.
+- `body.limit` : define the maximum body length in bytes of the grouped HttpRequest.

 ### Configuration

+Configuration of an Http Client instance.

 The connector ships with a `default` configuration, and we can, if needed, configure more configurations.
 A configuration is identified with a unique `id`.